 Ubuntu Desktop has seen incremental improvements, with newer versions of GTK and Qt, updates to major packages like Firefox and LibreOffice, and improvements to Unity, including improved High-DPI display support.

-Ubuntu Server 13.04 includes the Grizzy release of OpenStack, alongside deployment and management tools that save devops teams time when deploying distributed applications – whether on private clouds, public clouds, x86 or ARM servers, or on developer laptops.
-Several key server technologies, from MAAS to Ceph, have been updated to new upstream versions with a variety of new features, and a preview of the new Go rewrite of Juju is available in the backports repository.
+Ubuntu Server 14.10 includes the Juno release of OpenStack, alongside deployment and management tools that save devops teams time when deploying distributed applications – whether on private clouds, public clouds, x86 or ARM servers, or on developer laptops.
+Several key server technologies, from MAAS to Ceph, have been updated to new upstream versions with a variety of new features.

-Users of Ubuntu 12.10 will be offered an automatic upgrade to 13.04 via Update Manager.
+Users of Ubuntu 14.04 LTS will be offered an automatic upgrade to 14.10 if they have selected to be notified of all releases, rather than just LTS upgrades.
 For further information about upgrading, see:

 As always, upgrades to the latest version of Ubuntu are entirely free of charge.